-Development within the local retail centres of Front Street, Station Terrace/ Langholm Road and St Bede’s, as defined on the policies map, will be supported where it strengthens the vitality and viability of the area.
+Development within the local retail centres of Front Street, Station Terrace/ Langholm Road and St Bede’s, as defined on the policies map and Map 2 of Annex 3 to the Plan, will be supported where it strengthens the vitality and viability of the area.
 Applicants will be required to demonstrate that the development would:

-- Have appropriate access and car parking provision; and
+b.
+Have appropriate access and car parking provision;

-- Not have a detrimental impact on the appearance and the environment of the local centre.
+c.
+Not have a detrimental impact on the appearance and the environment of the local centre; and

 The South Tyneside Town and District Use Needs Study (2018) was informed by a telephone survey of households to establish current retail and leisure expenditure patterns.
 This confirmed that East Boldon is a popular destination.
 The emerging local plan only identifies one part of the village, Station Terrace, as a local centre.
 However, retail and other important services are provided in three key clusters within the village: Front Street, Station Terrace/ Langholm Road and St Bede’s.
 These areas are therefore proposed for allocation as local retail centres.

 Front Street includes a convenience store, butchers, hairdressers as well as pubs and a club.
 These important facilities are interspersed with residential properties.
 Station Terrace/ Langholm Road includes two convenience stores, café, bakery, chemist, two estate agents, clothes shop, flower shop, health and beauty and a complementary therapy clinic.
 St Bede’s is the smallest of the three and includes a delicatessen, restaurant, bathroom showroom, café and physiotherapist.